 There are many benefits to developing your creative spirit.
 Here are some of the benefits of using and developing your creativity:

 - Creativity is multidisciplinary – Developing your creativity can help you across many mediums and benefit almost all aspects of your life.

 - Creativity reduces stress and anxiety – Being creative can help you deal with stress and anxiety.
 Just being creative can give you a sense of contentment.

 - Creativity is fun – No matter what age you are and when you start your creative projects, you will have fun doing it.
 It is a form of play and enjoyment.

-- Creativity encourages learning – No matter what form of creativity or art you do, you will need to study and learn about that art.
-Creativity encourages you to want to learn, grow while challenging yourself, and your abilities.
+- Creativity encourages learning – No matter what form of creativity or art you do, you must study and learn about that art.
+Creativity encourages you to want to learn, and grow while challenging yourself and your abilities.

 Observation is a very important part of the arts.
 Artists develop a keen sense of observation.
-Suddenly you start to look at the shadows on someone’s face so that you can remember how it should be painted, or how the hair on a dog curls around its face.
+Suddenly you start to look at the shadows on someone’s face to remember how it should be painted or how the hair on a dog curls around its face.
 These are the kinds of things that artists start to observe with a keener eye.

 The photographer Elliott Erwitt said it best when we spoke about the role of observation and art: